ydsingh/alexa/resources/intents-and-slots/monetization/README.md

 # Monetization Intents and Slots

-> Note: additional monetization-related intents and slots can be found in [physical goods category](../physical-goods).
+> Note: additional monetization-related intents and slots can be found in [real-world goods and services category](../physical-commerce).

 These intents and slots are useful for monetization use cases.